 What most travelers should be careful of is injuring themselves while hiking or enjoying snow sports.
 Plenty of travelers visit Japan each year to go skiing and snowboarding, but injuring yourself on the slopes can be an expensive exercise.
 Make sure you buy a travel insurance plan that covers you for your needs and activities.

-The Yakuza are known to the Japanese people as corrupt and violent criminals – as labelled by the police – and are not respected in Japan.
+The Yakuza are known to the Japanese people as corrupt and violent criminals – as labeled by the police – and are not respected in Japan.
 They are responsible for many different criminal syndicates in Japan, ranging from petty gambling and prostitution circles to having power in the Japanese media, politics, and in the financial sector.

 While they have a large presence in Japan, it should be noted that they are unlikely to harm or target tourists.
 In saying this, you should still exercise the usual amount of caution that you would in your home country.